 Pinpointing the start of the problems

-When the US and other world powers agreed in 2015 to lift sanctions on Iran in exchange for restrictions being placed upon its nuclear activity, it seemed as though Tehran was being brought in from the cold.
-But not only had the deal proved a hard slog to seal, it had also largely been framed by the US as the best chance of containing the threat from Iran rather than being the overture to a blossoming friendship.
+When the U.S. and other world powers agreed in 2015 to lift sanctions on Iran in exchange for restrictions being placed upon its nuclear activity, it seemed as though Tehran was being brought in from the cold.

 The coup against Mosaddegh